ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/discovery/scanner_settings.md

 **Shortest mask of the network to scan** - defines maximum size of the networks in a routing table to be scanned.
-A smaller prefix length means larger network and therefore a longer scan time.
+A smaller prefix length means a larger network and therefore a longer scan time.
 The minimum prefix length size is /16.